 Claim your Google Business Profile

-The first step to marketing your business on Google Maps is setting up and optimizing your Google My Business profile.
-Your Google My Business profile controls how you appear to prospective customers on Google Maps.
+The first step to marketing your business on Google Maps is setting up and optimizing your Google Business profile.
+Your Google Business Profile (formerly Google My Business) controls how you appear to prospective customers on Google Maps.
 Your profile is free to claim and register.

-The first step is to claim your Google My Business profile if you haven’t done so already.
-Most existing businesses already have Google My Business.
-Go ahead and follow a step-to-step process to claim your Google My Business profile.
+To start, claim your Google Business Profile profile if you haven’t done so already.
+Most existing businesses already have a Google Business Profile.
+Go ahead and follow a step-by-step process to claim your Google Business Profile.

-Having a Google My Business profile will help your business get discovered by more customers.
-According to Moz, Google My Business is the #1 factor determining your local search ranking.
-By claiming your profile and adding relevant information, you have a significantly higher chance of ranking at the top of search results.
+Having a Google Business Profile profile will help your business get discovered by more customers.
+According to Moz, Google Business Profile is the #1 factor determining your local search ranking.
+You have a significantly higher chance of ranking at the top of search results by claiming your profile and adding relevant information.

 How to optimize your Google Business Profile listing

 Remember, the more information you provide on your Google My Business listing, the better chance you have of ranking higher on search.

 The key here is to keep in mind the three main factors of distance, relevance, and prominence.
 Here’s some business information that can help you with these three factors.

 Google allows businesses to give short descriptions of businesses that are 750 characters or less.
 This is a great opportunity to give customers and potential customers relevant information about your business.

-Try not to stuff a bunch of keywords into your business description.
-But do make sure that you’re giving your customers relevant information about the services you provide.
+Try not to stuff a bunch of keywords into your business description, but make sure that you’re giving your customers relevant information about your services.
+This is the place to tell customers who you are as a local business.

 Remember, one of the three factors that Google ranks your business on is “relevance”.
 That makes it important that you’re claiming all the relevant categories for your business.

-Customers form first impressions of your business based on your Google My Business profile.
+Customers form first impressions of your business based on your Google Business Profile profile.
 Make sure that their first impression isn’t a badly-lighted picture of a blurry storefront.
 According to Google, businesses with photos get 35% more clicks to their website.